- Population: 747,101 (2016)

 - Despite it’s rich natural resources and diverse population, NB’s outdated ideas and an inability to attract and retain industries, leads it to have the most poorly performing economy of any Canadian province.
 The insular mindset makes it difficult for new industries and ideas to take hold.
 Change, and therefore growth, is slow.

 - The provincial government historically runs a large deficit.
-With a high debt load, the province depends on large federal government payments to survive.
+With a high debt load, the province depends heavily on large federal government payments to survive.

 - The citizens that do stay have, in large part, developed a sense of entitlement to these federal cash transfers, welfare programs, seasonal employment insurance, government employment, and other government handouts and are not motivated towards self-sufficiency.